VISmodding/VIS_Game_Boy_DMG/README.md

 ## Donor parts

 In this project, the **strictly required donor parts** are only the **CPU** (that can be sourced from a donor DMG mainboard or a SNES super Gameboy adapter) and a **link-port** (that can be sourced from a donor DMG mainboard or from a 4 player adapter DMG-07).

 Other **optional components to desolder** from a donor console are:
   - **RAM** chips (can be sourced from a donor DMG mainboard or a SNES super Gameboy adapter) or the Alliance AS6C6264-55SIN RAM chips can be purchased.
   - **Card slot connector, volume wheel, and quartz oscillator** can be sourced from a donor DMG mainboard or can be simply purchased on Aliexpress.
-  - **Power switch** can be sourced from a donor DMG mainboard or a brand new switch can be purchased at any electronic components shop (see BOM).
+  - **Power switch** can be sourced from a donor DMG mainboard, or a brand new switch can be purchased at any electronic components shop (see BOM file).

+## Setup instructions

+The most **difficult parts** of the project are the following:
+  - **Desolder** the components from the donor console by using a hot air gun.
+For this step, I suggest searching videos on youtube regarding the SYF game gear setup in which it is shown how to desolder the game gear CPU.
+  - **Drag soldering** a 0.5 mm pitch SMD component.
+Also, in this case, you can refer to the videos made for the SYF game gear since solder the Game Gear single CPU version has the same type of difficulty.

+Finally, it is required to solder easy things like e.g. 0805 and 0806 SMD resistors and capacitors and so on.
+Take a look at the setup video on my [YouTube Channel](https://www.youtube.com/channel/UC17bQxOnCBejYQG4rzEg3jA) in order to understand and follow all the setup.

 ## Contacts